 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

 The Walnut Hills Northeast neighborhood stands out for having an average per capita income lower than 99.4% of the neighborhoods in the United States.
-In a nation where 1 out of every 4 children lives in poverty, the Walnut Hills Northeast neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+Also of note is NeighborhoodScout's research finding that the Walnut Hills Northeast neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the Walnut Hills Northeast community truly stands out from the rest in this regard.

 American households most often have a car, and regularly they have two or three.
 But households in the Walnut Hills Northeast neighborhood buck this trend.
 23.1% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.0% of U.S. neighborhoods.